HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 We can specify one or more data filters in the `open` method, and these data filters can play different roles, such as:

 - `ssl`: Encrypt and decrypt data using the SSL Secure Sockets Layer protocol, only for `tcp` type names.
-- `tls`: use TLS transport layer security protocol to encrypt and decrypt data, only for `tcp` type names.
+- `tls`: Use TLS transport layer security protocol to encrypt and decrypt data, only for `tcp` type names.
 - `http`: Use the HTTP application layer protocol to process data.
 This filter will extend the methods provided on the stream entity so that requests can be sent or response headers can be processed through the HTTP protocol.
 - `websocket`: Use the WebSocket application layer protocol to process data, this filter will extend the methods provided on the stream entity, so that message packets can be sent and received through the WebSocket protocol.
 - `hibus`: Use the hiBus data bus protocol to process data.
 This filter will extend the methods provided on the stream entity, so that you can subscribe to events or initiate remote procedure calls and get results through the hiBus data bus.